 I am now at the stage where I am working on self-care.
 I know that some of you are not at that stage yet.
 I have been at that—I don’t know what stage to call it, where you’re in your sweat pants, watching Netflix, eating popcorn.

 If you’re in that stage, stay there for as long as you need to.
 Please don’t feel guilty about this episode, because I have been there myself.
 Since I am in this new stage of self-care, and moving forward, I wanted to connect with Courtney.
-I wanted to get a bra-fitting, and really start progressing my healing, and starting to take care of myself.
+I wanted to get a bra-fitting and really start progressing my healing and start to take care of myself.

 Self-Care Is Individual